Updated: Sep 8

 The Empress is all about the mental and intellectual realm.
 She originally had wings, which are associated to the element of Air (the head).
 Her authority is natural, her mind is sharp, her life is under control.

 Qualities associated with a reversed Empress: low energy, ignorance, silliness, selfishness, instability, harshness.

-We have all seen statues or representations of Lady Justice in our life.
+We have all seen representations of Lady Justice in our life.
 She is holding a balance and a sword, her eyes often covered with a blindfold.

 Justice as we know it today is a direct heritage of the Roman Empire and so is this representation.
 Most of our Western laws and systems are still based on or inspired by Roman Justice.

 Justicia, the Roman Goddess of what we now call Justice was yet another adaptation of a Greek Goddess: Themis.
 She was the first wife of Zeus and would always be by his side when crucial decisions were made because she was truly impartial and constant.

 This is why, and to this day, Justice has always been represented by a woman.
 Goddess or allegory, she is always female and so is her energy.

 Qualities associated with Justice that can help you identify someone in a spread include: cold blood, constance, honesty, good temper, reliability, rationality, impartiality.

 Justice speaks of the righteous order of things and balance in life.

 She also naturally is the card you expect when discussing legal matters.
 Upside, she is usually favourable to your question.